joheee/LogBookScrapping/readme.md

 so i need to update my thesis progress inside a web called "Log Book".
 It need to be input for each week start from monday until saturday, so the total will be 6 input in each week.
 I would like to ask your help to make the description inside const datas for the activity i have made for each week, lets start.

+- JUNE
-total day
+  - total day
-week 1 -> 4 days -> activity = setup proxmox
+    - week 1 -> 1 days -> activity = setup database through docker in proxmox
-week 2 -> 6 days -> activity = setup ubuntu server in proxmox
+    - week 2 -> 6 days -> activity = frontend UI design using figma
-week 3 -> 6 days -> activity = setup windows server in proxmox
+    - week 3 -> 6 days -> activity = frontend UI development
-week 4 -> 6 days -> activity = setup docker in proxmox
+    - week 4 -> 6 days -> activity = design ERD for database
-week 5 -> 5 days -> activity = setup database through docker in proxmox
+    - week 5 -> 6 days -> activity = backend development